johnmtayag/Amazon-Recommender-System/README.md

 <p align="center">
   <img src="images/5_26_closeOutliers_1.png" alt="Plotting Minor Anomalies" width="500"/>
 </p>

+After projecting the data, a series of cutoff values along the top two principal components are used to identify anomalies at different scales until the PCA method becomes less effective.

+### The anomalies detected here are separated out of the original dataset and are marked as labeled anomalies for later supervised anomaly detection methods.
+(Change this potentially)

 ## Further Anomaly Detection Using Statistical Methods
 After the initial PCA anomaly filtering, two different statistical approaches are applied to identify possible outlier ranges: